anuj7781/io-passthru/benchmark/README.md

 1. Copy the script to your fio repo ```cp benchmark/measure-scaling.sh /home/test/fio/```

 2. Run the script, pass two arguments: char-device and block-device, respectively.
+(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as examples only in sample command.)

 3. Results will be placed in pt and blk file in the output directory.